Virtual Teams in Worldwide Environments

 The subject matter to be considered is dynamic creating challenges for risk management and making it difficult to predict the trajectory of a manager’s career.
 Published case studies and scholarly articles quickly become obsolete from a practical, management perspective.
 This course will therefore rely primarily on high-quality current news sources, reinforced by focused scholarly articles.
 The goal is to develop general analytical concepts and identify general challenges that will enable a manager to effectively absorb changing technological and political circumstances that may affect virtual team management in the future.

-Assess the impact of key institutions on outsourcing.
+• Assess the impact of key institutions on human resources, labor relations and outsourcing.

-Identify institutional influences on other aspects of virtual team management including: e-waste management, cyber-censorship and intellectual property.
+• Identify institutional influences on other aspects of virtual team management including e-waste, cyber-censorship and intellectual property.

-Apply institutional knowledge to planning and virtual team-building.
+• Apply institutional knowledge to planning and building virtual teams.